Brian Cox – Por Que Precisamos Dos Exploradores

 It can also, I think, finally

-Também pode, penso eu, finalmente
+Também pode, eu acho, finalmente

 reveal the most profound